Blog Legally: 5 Legal Pages Your Website MUST Have

 4. Affiliate Disclosure

-Your Affiliate Disclosure is required before you can be approved to work with affiliate programs, as the law requires you to clearly inform your blog readers that you are paid for some of the recommendations you provide.
+Your Affiliate Disclosure is required before you can be approved to work with affiliate programs, as the law requires you to clearly inform your blog readers that you get paid for some of the recommendations you provide.

 You must have a page detailing that you have partnerships with some companies that pay you a commission for recommending their services or products to your readers and that this commission has no additional cost to the final buyer (in this case, your website visitors).